r3dg0d/pspwn5/README.md

 # To-Do
 - Experiment in PS5 OFW (official firmware)
 - Try to find some way to activate webkit
-- If possible try to execute the FreeBSD SMAP Bypass
+- If possible try to dump OFW source code, or find OFW Source code
-- Try finding an RCE
+- Try finding an RCE (Remote Code Execution)
 - Figure out how to dump OFW source code or access filesystem
-- Experiment with mounting a USB into the PS5
-- reverse engineer PUP update files somehow
+- Update files are pretty hard to reverse-engineer.
+Tried updating via USB, PS5 doesn't like it.